 Thigh pain and heel pain are common injuries experienced by runners.
-The Department of Physiotherapy at Singapore General Hospital shares some tips to treat these ailments.
+The Department of Physiotherapy from Singapore General Hospital (SGH) shares tips to treat these ailments.

 1. ITBS (iliotibial band syndrome)